nikbhintade/bls-verification-eip-2537/README.md

 > [!WARNING]
 > 🚧 **Work in Progress** 🚧
-> Explanation of how things works is remaining code is working.
+> Explanation of how things works is remaining, code is working correctly.

 This project implement on-chain BLS signature verification using EIP-2537 precompiles.
 It also uses Solady BLS.sol library to do the verification.